Arkansas

 Tree

-Tree rather large and vigorous, with large, crooked, stout branches forming an upright-spreading, rather open form.
-Twigs medium to long, sometimes drooping, somewhat curved and thick, with short internodes.
-Bark very dark brownish-red with dull olive-green, thickly mottled with thin gray scarf-skin, somewhat pubescent toward the tips; with age becomes nearly black.
-Lenticels scattering and rather conspicuous, mostly roundish, medium or sometimes small, often slightly raised.
-Buds somewhat pubescent; at the tip and base of the twig they are appressed and often obtuse, but on intermediate portions they stand out prominently, large, broad, plump, acute, and free.
+Tree rather large, vigorous, upright-spreading, rather open.
+Branches large, crooked, stout.
+Twigs medium to long, sometimes drooping, somewhat curved, thick; internodes short.
+Bark very dark brownish-red with some dull olive-green, thickly mottled with thin gray scarf-skin; somewhat pubescent toward the tips; eventually it becomes almost black.
+Lenticels scattering, rather conspicuous, mostly roundish, medium or sometimes small, often slightly raised.
+Buds somewhat pubescent; towards the tip and base of the twig they are appressed and often obtuse, but on the intermediate portion they stand out prominently and are large, broad, plump, acute, free.
 Foliage rather dense; leaves medium to large, often broad.
-The mature young twigs of Arkansas much resemble those of Paragon but are somewhat darker and stockier, whereas mature Paragon twigs have comparatively more reddish-brown tinge.

 Fruit